 By contrast, executive mentoring is generally

 Executive mentoring often deals with the broader backdrop of your life and career.
-Executive mentors may help you work toward goals that are both immediate and long-range, including goals that stretch well into the future.
-If we think of executive coaching as imparting skills, executive mentoring is focused on imparting wisdom in using your skills.
+Executive mentors may help you work toward goals which are both immediate and long-range, including goals that stretch well into the future.
+If we think of executive coaching as sharpening your skills and expanding them, executive mentoring is focused on& imparting wisdom in how to deploy and utilize your skills.

 Executive mentors deal with such issues as

-Mentors frequently double as executive coaches.
-They also serve as confidants, sounding boards, supportive listeners, guides, and tutors.
+Mentors serve as confidants, sounding boards, supportive listeners, guides, and tutors.
 Compared to an executive coach, your mentor may meet with you less frequently.
 But mentoring sessions are normally longer and more far-ranging than coaching sessions.

 Because its scope is considerably broader than executive coaching, a mentoring relationship typically lasts at least nine or ten months.
 Sometimes they last as long as two or three years.
 Moreover, once a formal mentoring relationship runs its course, many people choose to have occasional "check-up" visits with their mentor for years to come.